 Savory beef brisket is delicious with a bold red wine.
 We cover wine pairing options for brisket, including a Bordeaux from Pessac-Léognan as well as a Southern Rhône red wine from Gigondas.
 Our recipe instructions are for a small, 2 lb beef brisket.
 Disclosue: the Pessac-Léognan wine discussed here was providing as a complimentary sample.

 Somehow I hadn’t gotten around to making beef brisket before.
-Then all of a sudden I had two small briskets in the freezer from Walden Local, the meat share program we joined earlier this year.
+Then all of a sudden I had two small briskets in the freezer from Walden Local, the meat share program we joined in 2020

 Of course, along with finding a recipe, I started thinking about what wine pairs with brisket.

-My college class foodies group on Facebook has been very active this year.
+My college class foodies group on Facebook has been very active recently.
 Low and behold, one of the recipes shared in response to my query came from the founder of CellarTracker.
 Not surprisingly, his family brisket recipe came with extensive suggestions about wine pairings!

 What wine goes with brisket?

-I recalled the French Winophiles had today’s scheduled visit to the Rhône planned.
-I figured I would head to the wine shop and grab a bottle or two from the region to test with the brisket, and join today’s event.
+For my first time making this braised brisket recipe, I figured I would head to the wine shop and grab a bottle or two from the Southern Rhône to test with the meal.

 I picked out a Domaine de Piaugier Gigondas along with a Côtes du Rhône AOC wine.
 The initial plan was to open the Gigondas the night I cooked the brisket, then the entry level CDR with some leftovers the next night.